Kapaʻa man hospitalized after collision in Līheʻu

-LIHUE, Hawaii (KHON2) — Kaua’i Police Department is investigating a single-vehicle collision in Līhe’u on Kaua’i.
+LIHUE, Hawaii (KHON2) — Kaua’i Police Department is investigating a single-vehicle collision in Līhuʻe on Kaua’i.

 The incident occurred Sunday morning, Feb.
 5, at approximately 2 a.m.